ship-armada/armada/GOVERNANCE.md

 If any action in a batched proposal is classified as extended, the entire proposal is extended.

-**Note: veto ratification votes** (see §Security Council) are a fourth proposal category with distinct parameters — they are triggered automatically when the Security Council vetoes a queued proposal, have a fixed 7-day voting period, use standard quorum, and carry the unique side effect of Security Council ejection on AGAINST outcome.
+**Note: veto ratification votes** (see §Security Council) are a fourth proposal category with distinct parameters — they are triggered automatically when the SC vetoes a queued proposal, have a fixed 7-day voting period, use standard quorum, and carry the unique side effect of SC ejection on AGAINST outcome.
 The governor contract must implement this as a separate proposal type alongside standard, extended, and signaling.

 ### Signaling proposals